ogty/desktop-calendar-viewer/README.md

 END_FORMAT='%H:%M'
 ```

-- `PERIOD` is the calendar period to be retrieved.
+- `PERIOD` specifies the period from that date.
 - `FILE_NAME` is the name of the file to be created on the desktop.
 - `START_FORMAT` and `END_FORMAT` are formats used to represent the time of the appointment obtained from the API.